theelioway/thing/doc/quickstart.md

 A ThingBuilder class converts <https://schema.org> (and other jsonld formats) into simple JSON definitions of its Things.
 ThingBuilder is the first step to autogenerating date models for your MVC frameworks.

-**thing** delivers a JSON object with the meta data you'll need to autogenerate Models for frameworks like Django, Mongoose and GraphL.
+**thing** `ThingBuilder` delivers a JSON object with the meta data you'll need to autogenerate Models for frameworks like Django, Mongoose and GraphL.
 The package is a Map with a key matching the "ThingType" you are asking for, plus keys to any other ThingTypes referenced by your Thing.
 For instance if you selected the MoveAction

 For instance, calling `ThingBuilder.thing("MoveAction")` or from the command like, `npm run thing MoveAction --depth 1`, you will get the following output.